Niall is a Master of Osteopathy working from The West-Gate Clinic. He provides strength & conditioning and anatomy learning online.

 The Male and Female Pelvis

 The pelvis of males and females differ for obvious reasons.
 The male pelvis tends to be slimmer, with a smaller inner area.
 The females on the other hand tend to be wider with a larger inner area.
 However, female pelvis’ differ amongst themselves significantly.
-This can have either a positive or negative effect during pregnancy depending on shape.
+This can have either a positive or negative effect during pregnancy depending on the shape.
 The different shapes are shown below along with a male pelvis.
 Try to picture how the different shapes would affect a baby being delivered.

-Pregnancy is a phenomenal process which would only be possible with the bodies fascinating ability to change at different stages of its life.
+Pregnancy is a phenomenal process which would only be possible with the body's fascinating ability to change at different stages of its life.
 No place is better to observe this than the pelvis during pregnancy and labour.

 During pregnancy, the female body secretes a hormone called “relaxin” into the body.
 This allows the ligaments of the body to express further extensibility, which is why pregnant women tend to become slightly hypermobile.
 There is, however, a reason for this.
 As discussed previously, the pelvis fits together in a congruent fashion to increase tensegrity.
 Relaxin, allows the forced closure of the muscles and ligaments to reduce, reducing the tight hold on the pelvic joints.
 This makes labour possible.